Absolutely. Half of my video equipment is second-hand and I’ve saved thousands of dollars this way.

 The two options below are great for a beginner budget, can keep their value if you decide to upgrade later, and will give you a reasonable starting point in terms of picture quality.

-The auto focus system is extremely fast and has almost three times the amount of focus points as the Canon listed above, even in low light conditions.
+The autofocus system is extremely fast and has almost three times the amount of focus points as the Canon listed above, even in low light conditions.

 Picture quality is light years ahead, offering 4k resolution and a high dynamic range.
 Without getting too nerdy, this camera offers an incredibly sharp image.

-When you’re examining your situation, the main concerns should be:
+Your main concerns should be: